Mitchel-jf/flutter_mobile_app_template/README.md

   Run ```flutter pub get```

 - Step 5
-(Depending on your machine) close the project, then navigate to where the folder is in your file manager and rename the folder to the name of your project
+(Depending on your operating system) close the project, then navigate to where the folder is in your file manager and rename the folder to the name of your project

 That's all, you can start building.